dhammadipdk19/RnD/README.md

 ### 4.5 Dataset Splitting

-The dataset was split into training, validation, and test sets to ensure unbiased evaluation and effective tuning of model parameters.
+The dataset was split into training, and test sets to ensure unbiased evaluation and effective tuning of model parameters.

 ---